Doctoral Intern FAQs

 Q. What sets K-State apart from other internship sites?

-K-State interns have the opportunity to participate in rotations in Athletics and Veterinary Medicine, co-lead interpersonal process groups, participate in a social justice project, and teach the online Career and Life Planning class.
+K-State interns have the opportunity to participate in a rotation Veterinary Medicine, co-lead interpersonal process groups, and participate in a social justice project.
 We also have an option for Biofeedback training.
 The internship at K-State is multifaceted, and is excellent preparation to become a generalist at a University Counseling Center.
 Additionally, the culture of the center toward interns is to create a collegial experience so you can be capable and confident as you step into a post-doctoral professional role.

 Q. Which characteristics would contribute to being a successful intern at our site?

 Because the internship experience can be both challenging and rewarding, characteristics that increase the likelihood of success include: effective time management (balance of duties/requirements and self-care); willingness to work cooperatively with all staff; flexibility; insightfulness, willingness to take risks, vulnerability and ability to acknowledge growth areas; openness to receive feedback in a non-defensive manner; and the ability to explore personal characteristics in the interest of promoting multicultural competence

 Q. How does your site focus on diversity?

 Keeping in mind that multicultural awareness is an ongoing process, we continue to endeavor to increase our competence in working with clients from diverse backgrounds.
 Interns have the opportunity to work with multicultural groups across campus via their social justice project.
 Learn more about our commitment to diversity and social justice here.